-The purpose of this lesson is to look at two biblical evangelism examples where Peter and Jesus tell the good news to Gentiles, resulting in them becoming children of God.
+This lesson looks at two biblical evangelism examples where Peter and Jesus tell the good news to Gentiles, resulting in them becoming children of God.

-Biblical evangelism is presenting the gospel to people with the purpose that the hearer will become a believer.
+Biblical evangelism presents the gospel to people so that the hearer will become a believer.

-We need to discern how we share the gospel or part of our testimony that will benefit the hearer, in order for them to relate to our message.
+We need to discern how we share the gospel or part of our testimony that will benefit the hearer to relate to our message.

-Therefore we need to present the message in a way for the hearer to respond to a loving father who desires a meaningful relationship with them.
+Therefore, we need to present the message so the hearer can respond to a loving Father who desires a meaningful relationship.

 There are two forms of evangelism-

 1. Public speaking to a group of people like in an evangelism service, or large crusades